djcotter/chrX_regional_variation/README.md

 - **Telomeres & Centromere:** We use the Gap table and define the gap types that we want in the filter (*"centromere telomere"*).
 - **etc...**

+We can run the *Snakefile* for any combination of these filter files by defining the combination of filters in config.yml as a list and then providing a list of the filter titles using the global variable **FILTER** at the top of the file.

 ### Rule 4: Create windows

 We create windows using ```bedtools makewindows``` to create windows for the windowed analysis of diversity across the sex chromosomes.
 We provide information about the windows in *config.yml* in the following format: